jatin4114/campus-lost-found/docs/matching-algorithm.md

   "Apple AirPods Pro").
 - **Levenshtein similarity** (40%), `1 - editDistance / maxLength` over the
   normalized full string — handles typos and minor character-level variants.

+Titles stay on this blend rather than TF-IDF below — they're short enough (often 2-4 words) that document-frequency weighting doesn't have much to work with, and exact-ish token/character overlap is a stronger signal there.

+### Description — TF-IDF cosine similarity (`tfidf.js`)

+Descriptions use a real TF-IDF vector comparison instead: when a new item is created, `matchingService` builds a corpus from that item's description plus every same-category candidate's description, computes each document's TF-IDF vector against that corpus, and takes the cosine similarity between the new item's vector and each candidate's.
+This means a word every candidate happens to share (generic descriptive language) is naturally downweighted relative to a word that's actually distinctive to a specific pair — something a plain word-overlap count can't do, since it has no concept of "common in this batch" vs. "rare and therefore meaningful."

 ### Category — exact match